ls1intum/Athena/playground/README.md

 npm run export:artemis:export:artemis:1-load-anonymized-database-dump
 ```

-This will load the data into your local Mysql database (just reuse your Artemis database).
+This will load the data into your local MySQL database (just reuse your Artemis database).

 **Exporting from the Database:**